 Beach Weddings.
 You can still wear a classic sundress (flattering dresses) and even flats, as long they have a ‘formal aspect.’
 Choosing materials appropriately will help with the ‘formal’ look we are aiming for.

 Same for suit wearers, you can opt for breathable and light materials that will keep you cool.
 Even the sandals or beach shoes that you pick will help elevate the ‘formal beach look’ we aim for.

 Outdoor Weddings.
 Especially during the summer, you might want to opt for a lighter fabric / breathable outfit that still has a formal feel to it but will help you keep cool.

 Winter Weddings.
 Layer your outfit.
 Wearing a huge jacket the whole time might be tempting, but you can keep your ‘outfit’ looking sleek by layering.
 If the venue is pretty chilly, keep your layers on.
-Thick scarves and shawls will work like a jacket but will look elegant and formal.
+Thick scarves and shawls will work as a jacket but will look elegant and formal.

 Avoid shorts.
 Definitely no shorts.
-It might be something you want to consider because of the weather, but you can trade the shorts in with light fabric dress pants, which will make you feel cool and are still comfortable.
+It might be something you want to consider because of the weather, but you can trade the shorts in with light fabric dress pants, which will make you feel cool and still comfortable.

-It might be tempting to say ‘no one will notice’ if you show up at a church ceremony wearing something that is not appropriate, but let’s try to be compliant and respect the place where the wedding ceremony is being held.
+It might be tempting to say ‘no one will notice’ if you show up at a church ceremony wearing something that is not appropriate but let’s try to be compliant and respect the place where the wedding ceremony is being held.

 There might not be enough information on the wedding invitation we receive about appropriate outfits following the wedding venue, but we easily check into this.